sjsarsa/edm_eeg_confusion_detection/README.md

 #### Results for adding subtitle vecs
 <img src="https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/plots_and_images/plot_subvecs.png" height="250"/>

 It seems that the subtitle vectors didn't help at all in explaining the students' perceived confusion.
 For some reason perceptron gets good results, but this might be due to chance as all other models don't seem affected.
 The reason for GBT's decreased performance is simply reducing the number of trees drastically from 777 to 3.
-Thuis GBT modification was necessary since training it with the vectors was extremely slow.
+Thus GBT modification was necessary since training it with the vectors was extremely slow.

 The LSTM model is not shown on the graph, but we simply note that it did not seem to have any consistant effect on the model performance.